ivanreese/ivanish/source/pages/hawker-news.md

 Here's a little tune from [Future of Coding episode 70](https://futureofcoding.org/episodes/70).

-One of our podcast episode inspired someone to write a blog post, which did okay on Hacker News.
+One of our podcast episodes inspired someone to write a blog post, which did okay on Hacker News.
 That of course means a hoard of jackals, gremlins, and dipshits descended upon [the comment section](https://news.ycombinator.com/item?id=38324486) spouting sewage like a poorly plumbed fountain.

 So I made a song about them.
 Here you can listen to two versions — an instrumental, and one with these fucking goobers included.